Indian Territory: Plains Indian tribes

 Western Indian Territory is part of the Southern Plains and is the ancestral home of the Wichita people, a Plains tribe.
 Additional indigenous peoples of the Plains entered Indian Territory during the horse culture era.
 Prior to adoption of the horse, some Plains Indian tribes were agrarian and others were hunter-gatherers.
 Some tribes used the dog as a draft animal to pull small travois (or sleighs) to help move from place to place; however, by the 18th century, many Southern Plains tribes adopted the horse culture and became nomadic.
 The tipi, an animal hide lodge, was used by Plains Indians as a dwelling because they were portable and could be reconstructed quickly when the tribe settled in a new area for hunting or ceremonies.

-Historically, the Arapaho had assisted the Cheyenne and Lakota people in driving the Kiowa and Comanche south from the Northern Plains, their hunting area ranged from Montana to Texas.
+The Arapaho historically had assisted the Cheyenne and Lakota people in driving the Kiowa and Comanche south from the Northern Plains, their hunting area ranged from Montana to Texas.
 Kiowa and Comanche controlled a vast expanse of territory from the Arkansas River to the Brazos River.
 By 1840 many plains tribes had made peace with each other and developed Plains Indian Sign Language as a means of communicate with their allies.